basecamp/campfire-bot-kit/README.md

 When a user mentions or pings a bot, Campfire sends a POST request to the bot's webhook URL.
-That request includes a JSON payload with the details of the message content, the room is was sent from, and the user who sent it.
+That request includes a JSON payload with the details of the message content, the room it was sent from, and the user who sent it.

 Here's an example of a valid message payload: